Breakdown: In Your House: Event

 The eighth match was between Jeff Jarrett and Southern Justice (Mark Canterbury and Dennis Knight), and D-Generation X (Billy Gunn, Road Dogg, and X-Pac).
 Gunn and Dogg attacked Jarrett and Southern Justice from behind during X-Pac's entrance.
 X-Pac and Jarrett started, with X-Pac countering a hurricanrana attempt into a powerbomb.
-Road Dogg tagged in, but was dominated by Jarrett and Southern Justice after a cheap shot from Canterbury.
+Road Dogg tagged in but was dominated by Jarrett and Southern Justice after a cheap shot from Canterbury.
 X-Pac eventually tagged in after Road Dogg's head hit Jarrett's head.
 X-Pac was also dominated after Canterbury countered a spinning heel kick into a powerbomb.
 Jarrett applied the sleeper hold.
-X-Pac escaped, performed a belly to back suplex, and tagged in Gunn.
-Gunn fought off Jarrett and Southern Justice, and X-Pac performed the bronco buster on Jarrett.
+X-Pac escaped, performed a belly-to-back suplex, and tagged in Gunn.
+Gunn fought off Jarrett and Southern Justice, and X-Pac performed the Bronco Buster on Jarrett.
 Jarrett tried to bring a guitar into the ring, but Gunn took it from him.
-The referee stopped Gunn using the guitar, and Southern Justice double-teamed Gunn.
+The referee stopped Gunn from using the guitar, and Southern Justice double-teamed Gunn.
 Outside, Jarrett hit X-Pac in the head with the guitar, as Gunn pinned Knight after a Fameasser.
 X-Pac left holding onto his right eye.